 So I encourage you to just go direct, or through authorized resellers.
 Also, you can call our local bookstores.
 IF they have the titles we are looking for (and not on special request), they usually come out cheaper than rates in the US.
-For example, we got The Story Orchestra from Power Books for only PHP 600++, while it retails for more than USD 20 in the US.
+For example, we got The Story Orchestra from Power Books for only PHP 600++, while it retails for more than USD 20 in the US [EDIT: They’ve increased their local price.
+It’s now being sold triple the price!].
 Our local bookstores’ bulk orders plus our tax laws on books might be the one making it possible to sell books cheaper here.

 For the Filipino books, you may shop from the websites of the publishers, from our local bookstores, or from Pumple Pie (if you want an online store that carries many different publishers and sells books for the same price).

 So anyway, thank you for reading that bit.
 I would also appreciate what you think about it.

 1. GOOD MORNING YOGA and GOOD NIGHT YOGA by Mariam Gates – definitely a favorite here in our home!
 Our son loves doing the poses, and I love how you can read the short sing-song type of words for toddlers like my son, but give longer, more in-depth descriptions for older children.
 There are other yoga books or yoga pose cards for children that may be worth checking out.